Principal Investigator: David Brody (WashU Neurology)

-Co-investigators: Alexander Parsadanian, PhD (WashU Neurology), Philip Bayly, PhD (WashU Mechanical Engineering), Krikor Dikranian, MD, PhD (WashU Neuroscience)
+Co-investigators: Alexander Parsadanian (WashU Neurology), Philip Bayly (WashU Mechanical Engineering), Krikor Dikranian (WashU Dept. of Neuroscience)

 The human brain undergoes substantial growth and development during the first two years of life.
 Traumatic brain injury (TBI) during this window is a leading cause of death and disability, and can cause profound alterations of the brain including cognitive dysfunction, attention deficit, hyperactivity and impairment in emotional regulation and judgment.
 There currently are no effective treatments for TBI other than supportive care, and relatively little research focuses on pediatric TBI compared to other problems of comparable importance.
 To better understand how infant TBI leads to these behavioral changes, this research project will develop and characterize a clinically relevant mouse model.

 NIH/NINDS (SBIR Phase II R44 NS46825 – Scouten (PI, Bayly on subcontract to myNeuroLab.com) 9/30/06 – 8/31/08

 Thrasher Research Fund (PI, Brody) 1/1/06 – 12/31/08

 “Combined Magnetic Resonance Elastography and Diffusion Tensor Imaging of the Brain”